crownyoung0303/Hairstyle-Simulation/README.md

 ### Recommendation
 We are still working on getting more 3D hairstyle models to work for our project.
 For now, we only have two hairstyles that works well.
 We have implemented multiple colors for the hairstyles and created a recommendation module based on different hair colors.
 We have nine types of hairstyles and colors.
 If you click on the recommendation button, the recommended hairstyle based on our algorithm will show up.
-PLEASE note that you need to click on the recommendation button everytime the user is changed (a.k.a different faces).If the recommendation button is not clicked and user is changes, the app will keep showing the recommendation hairstyle for the previous user until the button is clicked.<br />
+PLEASE note that you need to click on the recommendation button everytime the user is changed (a.k.a different faces).
+If the recommendation button is not clicked and user is changed, the app will keep showing the recommendation hairstyle for the previous user until the button is clicked again.<br />

 ======================================================================================<br />